5th grade writing prompts : Inspiring & Fun

 13. What do you think the government should do to reduce pollution?

-Personal goals 5th grade writing prompts :
+Creative 5th grade writing prompts

-14. /what is your biggest achievement so far?
+14. What is your biggest achievement so far?

 15. What is your biggest goal in life?